eclipse-cdt/cdt/GitHubMigration.md

   - Note that one of the drawbacks of decentralized GitHub issues is that each project has its own set of "numbers".
   - Therefore when referencing an issues from outside of the current repo, prefixing it with the project name is the proper way to do it. e.g. `Organization_name/Repository#Issue` - see [GitHub help](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/autolinked-references-and-urls) for more details.

 - Bug reports are not necessary on Pull Requests.
 Issues and Pull Requests in GitHub share a numbering system and the metadata that can be applied to them is the same.
 So unlike the Bugzilla/Gerrit flow it is no longer necessary to create issues for each PR.
-See (contribution guide's Creating Pull Requests section)[CONTRIBUTING.md#Creating-Pull-Requests] for current policy
+See [contribution guide's Creating Pull Requests section](CONTRIBUTING.md#Creating-Pull-Requests) for current policy

 - GitHub Pull Requests replace Gerrit.
-See (contribution guide's Creating Pull Requests section)[CONTRIBUTING.md#Creating-Pull-Requests] for step-by-step on creating PRs, and the (Merge Pull Request)[CONTRIBUTING.md#Merge-Pull-Request] section for how to review and merge issues
+See [contribution guide's Creating Pull Requests section](CONTRIBUTING.md#Creating-Pull-Requests) for step-by-step on creating PRs, and the [Merge Pull Request](CONTRIBUTING.md#Merge-Pull-Request) section for how to review and merge issues

 - Where possible we borrow for the Eclipse Platform project on process.
 The Eclipse Platform have a [recommended workflow](https://github.com/eclipse-platform/.github/blob/main/CONTRIBUTING.md#recommended-workflow) that is evolving that Eclipse CDT should use.
   - CDT's contribution + pull request process are documented in [CONTRIBUTING.md](CONTRIBUTING.md)